48 pointsby throw0101c23 days ago7 comments

 the only common thing I can think of between the soviet flavor of socialism and Trump's administration is that both are authoritarian.

-• legitster3 hours ago
+• legitster22 days ago

 The government is taking equity stakes in corporations.
 It's anti-trade and anti-business.
 It's picking winners and losers in the economy.